kbtanvir/billing-tracker-system/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your machine.
+- Docker and Docker Compose installed on your machine. for windows can use WSL.
-- Log into docker hub, generate a personal accesstoken
-- Login to docker hub with access token as password, you will need to do this only once

 ### Steps